6 Ways To Use The Power of Eye Contact To Get Dates And Have More Sex

 But do yourself a favour, and try not to bust out the tired old “Do I know you from somewhere?” line…

 What?
 No visible signs of success after you’ve exchanged glances with that beautiful stranger?
 As with so many things, women have a completely different approach to eye contact than men do.

 For example, women tend to make more eye contact in daily life.
 But when a woman encounters someone she finds attractive, the chances are she’ll not be quite so forthcoming with the inviting glances.

 That’s what Van Straaten found in a recent study where he monitored how male and female subjects responded to intimate eye contact.
 “We regularly do experiments where we see how men and women behave as they sit opposite each other for five minutes,” he says.
 “It should be noted that men who find someone attractive, almost immediately make more eye contact and signal that they’re interested.
 In women this isn’t the case.

 “Some of our female subjects will tell us afterwards that they were in fact attracted to the man – but you’d almost never say so judging by their reaction during the actual experiment.
 They don’t make eye contact or smile any more than usual.
 At least, not in the first five minutes.

-“That’s not to say that you should continue to try to make eye contact if she doesn’t respond.
-But I’m fairly certain that if you maintain eye contact for longer than five minutes, then even an interested woman will finally give you a positive response.”
+“That’s not to say that you should continue to try to make eye contact if she doesn’t respond.”

 Of course, there is also such a thing as being too enthusiastic with your eye contact.
 (And five minutes of staring into her eyes definitely qualifies as “too enthusiastic”.)
 Once you’ve initiated conversation, it’s a good idea to occasionally look away.
 Most people will turn their gaze almost automatically when it’s their turn to speak, because viewing and interpreting a face takes up a lot of brain activity.